soumikbhatta/CryptoSafe/README.md

-# CryptoSafe- A secure file storage flask webapp
+# CryptoSafe: A secure file storage flask webapp

 This project presents the hybrid encryption scheme which combines the quick encryption schemes of